-The need to reschedule a collaborative effort can sometimes indicates a flaw in the process that created the original schedule.
+The need to reschedule a collaborative effort can sometimes indicate a flaw in the process that created the original schedule.
 But in the tense period during which we work to produce a new schedule, we often overlook that possibility.
 We just re-invoke the scheduling process to create a new schedule, assuming that it will produce a better result this time.

 But a better result is unlikely for at least two reasons — one very obvious, the other less so.
 The very obvious reason is that the scheduling process might be flawed.
 If we haven't addressed that possibility, any possible flaw or flaws remain in place.
 The revised schedule produced by that flawed process is then at risk of being flawed as well.